Arthur-Rocha-Lima/Arthur-Rocha-Lima/README.md

 # Hi, I’m Arthur Rocha Lima
 - I live in Sao Paulo, Brazil :brazil:
 - I study Computer Science in college :nerd_face:
-- I have been working on Nava Technology as junior developer :desktop_computer:
 - I'm studying a lot of Java, using frameworks like Spring Boot and Angular to improve my applications :memo:

 ## Connect with me: